arthmoeros/qsdt-template-engine/README.md

 #### What's coming next? - Planned features for a future release

-For this engine I don't have more ideas, I don't want it to become too complicated, with its current features I think is more than enough to support a wide variety of artifact generation.
+For this engine I don't have more ideas, I don't want it to become too complicated, with its current features I think is more than enough to support a wide variety of artifact generation options.

 If you have any suggestion for new features, I will gladly hear you out along with a simple use case.